This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Competition Act

 The Competition Act is the oldest antitrust statute in the western world, enacted in 1889 (one year before the Sherman Act in the US).
 The Act comprehensively sets out the competition law of Canada, from hard-core cartels to merger review.
 With few exceptions, it applies to all businesses in Canada.
-In enacting the legislation, it was parliament's intent to encourage competition, promote greater economic efficiency and enhance Canada's position in world markets.
+In enacting the legislation, it was parliament’s intent to encourage competition, promote greater economic efficiency and enhance Canada’s position in world markets.
 The Act is divided essentially into two categories of business practices that may give rise to action by the Competition Bureau (the Bureau).
-The first category is comprised of criminal offences such as conspiracy, bid-rigging, deceptive telemarketing and serious instances of deliberate or reckless misleading advertising.
+The first category is comprised of criminal offences such as price fixing, market allocation, bid-rigging, deceptive telemarketing and serious instances of deliberate or reckless misleading advertising.
 These matters are prosecuted by the attorney general in the courts and individuals and companies who commit such offences are subject to criminal penalties including imprisonment and fines.
-The second category consists of non-criminal provisions such as price maintenance, tied selling, market restriction, exclusive dealing, refusal to deal and abuse of dominance.
-These matters are dealt with by the Competition Tribunal (the Tribunal), generally on application by the commissioner of Competition, which can issue orders prohibiting or correcting the conduct so as to eliminate or reduce its anti-competitive impact.
+The second category consists of non-criminal provisions such as price maintenance, tied selling, market restriction, exclusive dealing, refusal to deal, agreements among competitors and abuse of dominance.
+These matters are dealt with by the Competition Tribunal (the Tribunal), generally on application by the commissioner of competition, which can issue orders prohibiting or correcting the conduct so as to eliminate or reduce its anti-competitive impact and in certain cases order administrative monetary penalties.
 With leave of the Tribunal, private parties may apply directly to the Tribunal on matters regarding refusal to deal, price maintenance, tied selling, exclusive dealing and market restriction.
 The Act also contains provisions relating to mergers and notification requirements of certain acquisitions and other transactions.

 The commissioner of competition

 The commissioner of competition (the commissioner) is the most senior antitrust official in Canada, entrusted with the administration and enforcement of the Act.
-The commissioner has the status to bring applications before the Tribunal although any person can, with leave of the Tribunal, intervene to make representations relevant to the proceeding in respect of any matter affecting that person.
+If the commissioner concludes that there has been a breach of the criminal provisions of the Act, she refers the matter to the attorney general of Canada for prosecution.
+If the commissioner is of the view that a merger or reviewable practice has resulted or is likely to result in a substantial lessening of competition, she can apply to the Competition Tribunal to prohibit the conduct for ancillary relief and, in certain cases, an administrative monetary penalty.
+Any person can, with leave of the Tribunal, intervene to make representations relevant to the proceeding in respect of any matter affecting that person.

 In August 2009, Melanie L Aitken was appointed commissioner.
 Ms Aitken has a wide breadth of experience, including her previous senior roles at the Bureau and as an antitrust practitioner.